Cyber liability insurance: do businesses really need it?

 Managing director, Mark Hindle, wisely said, “I’m thankful we had a lucky escape, in that I was able to retrieve the documents that are crucial to the running of the business, albeit at a price.”

 Although it’s debatable MNH actually was in any way ‘lucky’, its experience could’ve been a lot worse.
 There’s no cap on what ransom could be demanded, what data could be stolen, whether it’ll be returned if payment’s made, or what emails could be sent out – apparently from you – to your entire contact list.

 You might not think your business is a likely target, but you’re right to think it could be an easy target.
 It’s unlikely you have the money, knowledge, people or procedures to keep up with the evolving world of cybercrime.
 That’s a problem because hackers like an easy life – they’d much rather target a small business if they can get into its systems in a way they can’t with a large one.

 Really, it doesn’t matter how large or small your business.
 Raided databases or hacked websites take time and money to fix.
 The business cost of seeing to the immediate problem and dealing with the consequences isn’t to be taken lightly.

-But you don’t have to be the weak link: cyber insurance helps get you back on your feet following a cyber-attack.
+But you don’t have to be the weak link: cyber insurance policies help get you back on your feet following a cyber-attack.
 It picks up the tab for the obvious things like finding out what happened and repairing your systems, but it covers the unforeseen expenses such as dealing with regulators and losing revenue from being offline too.

-So, who does need cyber liability insurance?
+So, who needs cyber liability insurance?

 Everyone.
 But especially you.